-- strive our best to prevent and fight against all forms of marine pollution, such as marine refuse, oil spill, smoke emission etc.; - > continue to review the designs and materials used for the existing facilities, e.g. seawall designs, paint/fuel for vessels, or electrical machines etc., so that more new environmentally friendly technologies, designs and products will be adopted for delivering our services; - continue to encourage our staff and appeal for their greater support for adopting more green measures and participating more in green activities initiated by the department or the community; - continue to explore new means and pay particular attention to a wider use of electronic measures to minimize the usage of paper and energy; - review our departmental publications, e.g. departmental reports, newsletter, department handbook, performance pledge etc., and encourage a wider use of electronic means in disseminating messages, e.g. uploading the publications onto the website and/or using CD-ROM to keep the number of printed publications to the absolute minimum; and - set up a Green Housekeeping Working Group instead of a Green Management Committee as pledged in our Environmental Report 2002 to oversee and enhance green housekeeping matters in the department, such as paper and energy saving, water conservation, indoor air quality improvement and green procurement of office products.
+- strive our best to prevent and fight against all forms of marine pollution, such as marine refuse, oil spill, smoke emission etc.; - continue to review the designs and materials used for the existing facilities, e.g. seawall designs, paint/fuel for vessels, or electrical machines etc., so that more new environmentally friendly technologies, designs and products will be adopted for delivering our services; - continue to encourage our staff and appeal for their greater support for adopting more green measures and participating more in green activities initiated by the department or the community; - continue to explore new means and pay particular attention to a wider use of electronic measures to minimize the usage of paper and energy; - set up a Green Bulletin Board in the intranet to provide all staff members with a platform to know more about the department's green issues and to share green information as well as to enhance staff's interests and participation in achieving a greener working environment; - launch the Energy Warden Scheme to step up efforts in reducing energy consumption by appointing energy wardens to ensure strict implementation of energy saving measures; - ensure that the indoor room temperature of all the premises of the Department is set at 25.5°C in summer months to reduce energy consumption; - review the need for production of printed copies of our departmental newsletter, i.e. Hong Kong Maritime News and Scuttle Butt with a view to keeping the number of printed publications and the usage of paper to the absolute minimum; and - develop an e-booking system for the departmental conference rooms so that use of the booking register in paper mode can be stopped.